Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Event Processing for DNNs

 \subsubsection{Graph-based Representation}

-For maintaining the sparse nature of events, graph-based approaches transform the raw event streams within a time window into a set of connected nodes.
+Aiming at preserving the sparsity of events, graph-based approaches transform the raw event streams within a time window into a set of connected nodes.
 Bi \etal~first proposed a residual graph CNN architecture to obtain a compact graph representation for object classification~\cite{ASL-DVS, RGCNNs}.
-The graph CNN preserves the spatial and temporal coherence of input events while avoiding large computational costs.
-More recently, Deng \etal~proposed a voxel graph CNN which aims at exploiting the sparsity of event data.
+The graph CNN preserves the spatial-temporal coherence of input events while avoiding large computational costs.
+More recently, Deng \etal~proposed a voxel graph CNN which aims at exploiting the sparsity of event data~\cite{Ev-VGCNN}.
 The proposed EV-VGCNN~\cite{Ev-VGCNN} is a lightweight voxel graph CNN while achieving the SOTA classification accuracy with very low model complexity.